You Are Needed

 No matter who you are, what your body is like, where you come from, or how experienced you are, a wise martial artist will benefit from working with you.

 Consider for a moment your uniqueness.
 The parts of you that may have at one time (or still do) make you feel self-conscious, other, or stick out.
 For me, it’s my bipolar disorder, my history of sexual abuse (at the hands of a martial arts instructor), my size, my way of expressing confidence, my gender.
 People have questioned my mental toughness because of the first two items, have placed unfair expectation on me because I am a woman, have attempted to diagnose my health and fitness by the size of my body (rather than what I can do).
 I am also a dancer, former soccer play, a writer, an artist, and was in marching band – all of which affect how I move and approach Hapkido creatively.

 Those are just my experiences.
 We all have things.
 And we all feel differently about them, we all internalize external reactions to them in different ways.

 But what have I been able to teach others because of these things that make me unique?
 How does my history as a sexual abuse survivor enable to me to express empathy?
 How does my shorter stature allow me to find the finest techniques to leverage small strength into great effect?
 How does my being a woman make others reconsider who martial arts is for?
+Does having dance experience help my feet fall in the right place?
+Did growing up playing soccer help me enjoy the Rough & Tumble?
 How did my questions as a beginner help other beginners?
 How have my mistakes in technique encouraged my instructors to reconsider their teaching methods?